icerpc/icerpc-csharp/BUILDING.md

    PR in the icerpc-slice repository.

 2. Create a companion PR for the required changes in the icerpc-csharp repository.
-Start by creating a branch for the PR and pulling the changes from icerpc-slice.
+Start by creating a branch for the PR and pulling the changes from icerpc-slice:
 ```
 git checkout -b my-branch --track origin/main
 git subtree pull --prefix slice git@github.com:icerpc/icerpc-slice.git main